Freed Italian aid worker returns home on special flight

 Silvia Romano, an Italian aid worker kidnapped 18 months ago in East Africa, landed in Rome on Sunday a day after being freed.

 Gunmen seized Romano, who was working for an Italian charity called Africa Milele, in southeastern Kenya in November 2018.
-She was found in Somalia, some 30 km (19 miles) outside the capital of Mogadishu, and was released thanks to efforts by the external intelligence agency, Italy's Foreign Minister Luigi Di Maio said.
+No group claimed responsibility for the kidnapping.
+She was found in Somalia, some 30 km (19 miles) outside the capital, Mogadishu, and was released thanks to efforts by the external intelligence agency, Italian Foreign Minister Luigi Di Maio said.

-Romano touched down at Rome's Ciampino airport aboard a special flight at about 2 p.m.
+Romano, 24, touched down at Rome's Ciampino airport aboard a special flight at about 2 p.m.
 (1200 GMT).
-Escorted by masked men from the intelligence service, she temporarily removed her protective mask to wave as descended the steps from the jet before hugging relatives waiting for her at the airport.
+Escorted by masked men from the intelligence service, she temporarily removed her protective mask to wave as she descended the steps from the jet before hugging relatives waiting for her at the airport.

-She was greeted by Prime Minister Giuseppe Conte and Di Maio.
+She was greeted by Di Maio and Prime Minister Giuseppe Conte.
 In her home neighborhood in Milan, church bells saluted her arrival, with many people on their balconies, SKY TG24 showed.

-Prime Minister Conte said that the task force working to free Romano had been in the final stages "for the last months", after having proof that she was still alive.
-He added that details were not revealed so as to not compromise the operation.
+Conte said the task force working to free Romano had been in the final stages "for the last months", after having proof that she was still alive.
+He added that details were not disclosed so as to not compromise the operation.
 "We are so glad to welcome Silvia back in such a delicate moment for the country.
-The State is always there, and will always be there," Conte said.
+The state is always there, and will always be there," Conte said.

-He thanked efforts from the intelligence services, the judiciary and the defense and foreign ministries, all involved in the release the young woman.
-Italian newspapers reported that Italy's intelligence services had worked with their Somali and Turkish counterparts to free Romano.
+He thanked the intelligence services, the judiciary, and the defense and foreign ministries, all involved in the release of the woman.
+Later on Sunday, Turkish security sources said Romano was rescued after a joint effort by Turkey's MIT intelligence agency and Italian and Somalian government authorities.

+"The MIT began work in the region on determining Silvia Romano's condition in December 2019 upon a request from Italian authorities," the sources said.
+They added that Romano was delivered to Italian authorities in Somalia on Saturday after the joint efforts.

 - READ MORE ON: